opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 * access CADC VOSpace storage
 * launch jobs running the pipeline installed on the VM with the CANFAR batch system

-This guide is mostly geared to do data processing.
-If you just want to access the regular Digital Research Alliance Canada cloud to build non-batch VMs, we suggest [this guide](https://docs.alliancecan.ca/wiki/Cloud_Quick_Start), which also applies to CANFAR.
+This guide is mostly geared to do batch data processing.
+If only access to the Digital Research Alliance Canada cloud to build persistent (non-batch) VMs, we suggest [this guide](https://docs.alliancecan.ca/wiki/Cloud_Quick_Start), which also applies to CANFAR.

+In this guide:
+* ```[username]``` is the CADC username
+* ```[VOSpace]``` is the short VOSpace name
+* ```[project]``` is the OpenStack project name

 ### Create a Virtual Machine

-To access and manage your VM with OpenStack, we suggest using the web dashboard at Digital Research Alliance Canada.
+To access and manage a VM with OpenStack, we suggest using the web dashboard at Digital Research Alliance Canada.

 * [Log into the dashboard](https://arbutus-canfar.cloud.computecanada.ca).
-Provide your CADC ```[username]``` and ```[password]```.
+Provide a CADC ```[username]``` and ```[password]```.

 Each CANFAR resource allocation corresponds to an OpenStack ```[project]```.
 A user may be a member of multiple projects, and a project usually has multiple users.
-A pull-down menu near the top-left allows you to select between the different projects that you are a member of.
+A pull-down menu near the top-left allows a selection between the different projects.

-To create a VM, you can go over [these instructions](https://docs.alliancecan.ca/wiki/Creating_a_Linux_VM) which we summarize in the 4 next sections.
+To create a VM we will follow [these instructions](https://docs.alliancecan.ca/wiki/Creating_a_Linux_VM), summarized in the 4 next sections.

 #### Import an SSH public key

 Access to VMs is facilitated by [SSH key pairs](https://docs.alliancecan.ca/wiki/SSH_Keys) rather than less secure user name / password.
-A private key resides on your own computer, and the public key is copied to all machines that you wish to connect to.
+A private key resides on the local computer, and the public key is copied to all remote machines.

-- If you have not yet created a key pair on your system, run  the `ssh-keygen` command from a terminal on your local machine to generate one, or follow this [documentation](https://docs.alliancecan.ca/wiki/SSH_Keys) for example.
+- If no SSH key pair exists on the local machine, run  the `ssh-keygen` command from a terminal on the local machine to generate one, or follow this [documentation](https://docs.alliancecan.ca/wiki/SSH_Keys).
 - On the dashboard, click on **Compute**, switch to the **Key Pairs** tab and click on the **Import Key Pair** button (top-right).
 - Choose a meaningful name for the key, and then copy and paste the contents of the public key.
-If you have not renamed your key, it will be on its default location at `$HOME/.ssh/id_rsa.pub` from the machine you plan to ssh from into the **Public Key** window.
+The default location is at `$HOME/.ssh/id_rsa.pub` on the local machine, into the **Public Key** window.

 #### Allocate a public IP address

-You will need to connect to your VM via a public IP.
+To connect to the VM remotely, the VM needs a public IP address.

 - Click on the **Floating IPs** tab part of **Network**.
 If there are no IPs listed, click on the **Allocate IP to Project** button at the top-right.

 Each project will typically be given one public IP.
-If you have already allocated all of your IPs, this button will read "Quota Exceeded".
+If all IPs were already allocated, this button will read "Quota Exceeded".

 #### Launch a VM instance

 We will now launch a VM.
 A VM comes with an operating system, and we support two Linux distributions: Ubuntu LTS and RedHat Enterprise Linux clone (Rocky Linux).
-For this tutorial, we will select Ubuntu 20.04 based VM, with some CANFAR specific pre-installed packages.
+For this tutorial, we will select Ubuntu 20.04 based VM, which contains a few CANFAR specific pre-installed packages.

 Follow these steps to access and launch those pre-built VMs:

 * Switch to the **Compute** tab, then on **Instances**, click on the **Launch Instance** button on the right.
-* Fill up the form of your VM:
+* Fill up the form of the VM:
   * **Details**: choose a meaningful **Instance Name**
   * **Source**: select *Boot Source* as an *Instance Snapshot* and choose **canfar-ubuntu-20.04**.
 This is especially important to choose an **Image** or **Instance Snaphot** for batch processing.
 We
   * **Flavor**: the resources of the VM. ```c2-7.5gb-30``` provides 2 CPU (equivalent), 7.5GB RAM, and a 31 GB *ephemeral disk* that will be used as scratch space.
 The flavours starting with **p** are persistent VMs, and do not have scratch space.
-  * **Key Pair**: ensure that your SSH public key is selected
+  * **Key Pair**: ensure the properr SSH public key is selected
 * Finally, click the **Launch** button.

 #### Connect to the VM instance

-After launching the VM you are returned to the **Instances** window.
-You can check the VM status once booted by clicking on its name, wait for the power state to say **Running**.
+After launching the VM, the interface shows  the **Instances** window.
+Wait for the power state of the VM instance to say **Running**.
-Before being able to ssh to your instance, you will need to attach the public IP address to it.
+Before being able to ssh to the instance, attach the public IP address to it.

 * Select **Associate Floating IP** from the pull-down menu on the right of **Create Snapshot** button.
 * Select an allocated IP address

-Your SSH public key will be injected into the VM under a [generic account](https://docs.alliancecan.ca/wiki/Cloud_Quick_Start#Connecting_to_your_VM_with_SSH).
-The default username depends on the VM image you selected: an Ubuntu-based VM will have a default ```ubuntu``` user.
-A Rocky-Linux (open-srouce RedHat) based VM will have ```rocky``` as the default username.
-This user is not related to your CADC user.
+The SSH public key will be injected into the VM instance under a [generic account](https://docs.alliancecan.ca/wiki/Cloud_Quick_Start#Connecting_to_your_VM_with_SSH).
+The default username depends on the initial selected VM image at launch time: an Ubuntu-based VM will have a default ```ubuntu``` user.
+A Rocky-Linux (equivalent RedHat Enterprise) based VM will have ```rocky``` as the default username.
+This user is not related to the CADC user.

-You should be able to access your VM:
+Try to access the running VM instance:

 <div class="shell">